TheOmegaCarrot/supple/README.md

 # How do I use this?

-You can simply clone this repository into your `CMAKE_PREFIX_PATH`.
+You can simply clone this repository into your `CMAKE_PREFIX_PATH`, find the package `supplementaries`, and link the target `supplementaries::supplementaries`.

 Alternatively, you can simply copy `cpp/inc/supl` into your project.